lancelote/icelandic_online/survival_course/NOTES.md

 ### Pronouns

-- Èg - I
+- Ég - I
-- Þù - You
+- Þú - You
 - Hann - He
-- Hùn - She
+- Hún - She
 - Þeir - They (Men)
 - Þær - They (Women)
 - Þau - They (men and women)